HuanYuu/TFusion/README.md

 * **Shell**  (save every sample's run shell)
 * **sample.list.reconfig**  (reconfiged sample.list)

-For every sample, integrated analysis shell is stored in "Shell" directory, name as "run_sampleID_analysis.sh".
+For every sample, integrated analysis shell is stored in **"Shell"** directory, name as **"run_sampleID_analysis.sh"**.
-If you have pooling data with different barcodes which needs to do debarcode, "step0_debarcode.sh" will be in "Shell" directory, and you need to run step0 first.
+If you have pooling data with different barcodes which needs to do debarcode, **step0_debarcode.sh will be in "Shell" directory, and you need to run step0_debarcode.sh first**.
 After "step0_debarcode.sh" finished (or you don't need to debarcode), you can run all fusion analysis shells together.

 A run_sampleID_analysis.sh example: